 Many Head Start advocates believe that the Head Start program should remain in HHS.
 Because Head Start offers a wide variety of services beyond traditional education, there is concern that transferring the program to the Department of Education could restrict Head Start to a narrow, classroom program, without the broad set of human services currently provided.
 Opponents of the shift further suggest that moving the program from an agency where children receive comprehensive services, to one focused on education, would compromise the parental and community action strengths of Head Start.
 An aide to the President assures that the proposed move is not intended to interrupt any of the social service components, but to stress the most important part of Head Start, which the President believes is literacy development.
 The President has described the proposed move as consistent with his priorities, and hopes that moving the program to the Department of Education will increase the chances of making every child a proficient reader by third grade.
 President Bush is relying on research findings which show that children taught pre-reading and math skills in preschool, enter school ready to learn reading and mathematics.
-Some of those in favor of keeping Head Start in HHS argue that Head Start already currently focuses on getting children ready for school, including readiness in language and early literacy.
+Some of those in favor of keeping Head Start in HHS argue that Head Start currently focuses on getting children ready for school, including readiness in language and early literacy.

 There is a history of proposed transfers of the Head Start program.
 In 1978, President Carter proposed to transfer Head Start to the Department of Education.
 Edward Zigler, a noted architect of Head Start, was one of the most ardent opponents of the transfer, for the reasons cited above.
 While the Reagan Administration tried to include Head Start in a block grant, up until now, no president since Carter had recommended a transfer of Head Start to the Department of Education.
 Based on past history, it is likely that the Bush Administration will face tough opposition if this issue is debated in the 2003 reauthorization.
-As mentioned earlier, however, the House reauthorization bill (H.R.
+As mentioned earlier, however, the

+House reauthorization bill (H.R.
 2210) does not include the proposal to transfer Head Start to the Department of Education.

 Reauthorization Bills in 2003.
-The Head Start Act is due to be reauthorized this year, and at this point, legislation has been introduced in the House, and approved in full committee.
-The bill has not yet gone to the House floor.
+The Head Start Act is due to be reauthorized this year, and at this point, the House has passed a reauthorization bill (H.R.
+2210), while in the Senate, Head Start legislation has been introduced (S. 1483), but a bill has not yet been taken up at the committee level.